Maniac Cop (1988) [31 Days of Gore]

 Near Dark (1987) [31 Days of Gore]

 Near Dark is no more a horror movie than it is a western, providing the themes and violence we expect from both.
 The title doesn’t just describe the tone, but the cinematography as well.
-You’re going to have a very bad time trying to watch this one in a bright room.
-The picture below is about as bright as the movie ever gets.
+(You’re going to have a very bad time if you’re trying to watch this one in a bright room.)
+My favorite thing about Near Dark is how cool it is.
+There’s a punk rock energy about it and a downright contempt for convention.
+It’s one of my very favorite vampire flicks.

 Stephen King’s Desperation (2006) [31 Days of Gore]